ccharon/webhook/README.md

 The api should bind to some port on localhost then a nginx config should be used to forward requests to the api.
 If publishing the api you should enforce https so that the token will be transferred encrypted

+All files listed here are also available in the files folder in this repo.

 #### install go for your distribution
 ```bash
 #debian